-Valentine's Day is a little ways away still, but here is a fun way to give a STEM Valentine's Day card to your students or children — crack a code!
+What do you do for your students for Valentine's Day?
+Here is a fun way to give a STEM Valentine's Day card to your students or children -- crack a code!
 My STEM Challenge class loved trying to figure the codes out.
 My preschooler enjoyed matching the symbols to the letters (although she could not read the final result) to practice her letters.
 These STEM Valentines are not too difficult, but they hold plenty of fun as they introduce the concept of codes to a class.

 I've made four different cards.
 You can print four to a page, cut them out, and pass them to the class to enjoy.